ANZIBDC

 There is limited real-world data on the use of ustekinumab in Crohn’s disease.
 In addition, the predictors of response to ustekinumab therapy are unknown.

-This study aims to determine real world outcomes in CD patients on ustekinumab, to understand the effect of concomitant immunomodulator use on clinical response and explore clinical factors and biomarkers that may aid in clinical decision making about which patients will respond to therapy.
+This study aimed to determine real world outcomes in CD patients on ustekinumab, to understand the effect of concomitant immunomodulator use on clinical response and explore clinical factors and biomarkers that may aid in clinical decision making about which patients will respond to therapy.

 • Privacy Policy